Skip to content

 The EU is ending the 150-euro customs exemption.
 Starting July 1, 2026, even low-cost orders from China will incur a flat fee.
 This is likely to significantly affect many bargain hunters.

 Until now, if the value of goods remained under 150 euros, no customs fees were charged.
 This rule made orders from providers such as Temu, Shein, or AliExpress particularly attractive.
-Combined with low shipping costs, packages from the Far East were often much cheaper than in European trade.
-However, the EU now wants to change that.
+Combined with low shipping costs, packages from the Far East were often much cheaper than in European retail.
+However, the EU now wants to change this.

 Three Euros per Product Category

 In the future, shipments under 150 euros will incur a flat customs fee of three euros per product category.
-If multiple products from the same category are ordered, only one three-euro fee is charged.
+If you order multiple products from the same category, you only pay three euros once.
 However, if items from different categories are in the package, the fee is charged multiple times.

-For example, if a delivery consists of pants and a pen, six euros in customs fees are charged, as these are two different product categories.
+For example, if a delivery consists of a pair of pants and a pen, six euros in customs fees are due, as these are two different product categories.
 Sellers are urged to pre-clear their shipments.
-If this does not happen, customers must pay the extra fee at customs, plus a handling fee of 7.50 euros per package.
+If this does not happen, customers must pay the extra fee at customs, plus a processing fee of 7.50 euros per package.

 Also interesting: Temu Returns – These Hidden Costs Threaten When Sending Back